Editor's note: This article was originally published in July, and has been updated in December to reflect the year's continued health wins.

 While the risk of imported cases remains high, in part due to Chinese nationals returning from malaria-endemic regions, the country’s aggressive tracking and treatment coordination is a testament to the capability of public health campaigns and government investment to eradicate infectious diseases.

-2. The WHO declared the end of the polio outbreak in the Philippines.
+4. The WHO Declared the End of the Polio Outbreak in the Philippines

 In 2019, the Philippines’ Department of Health announced a polio outbreak after 19 years of being polio-free.
 Since then, the government, WHO, and UNICEF Philippines have launched a widespread immunization campaign, which required the development of a surveillance system and the use of vaccines to inoculate vulnerable children.

-Now, the WHO and UNICEF have declared an end to the polio outbreak in the Philippines, owing to the multilateral efforts and an effective support system.
+In June, the WHO and UNICEF declared an end to the Philippines polio outbreak, owing to multilateral efforts and an effective support system.

 Polio is a highly infectious disease caused by the poliovirus, which can be transmitted through contaminated water or contact with an infected person.
 Children under age 5 are particularly vulnerable to contracting polio, which can lead to paralysis and death.

-Currently, the WHO reports that polio is endemic in only two countries — Afghanistan and Pakistan — giving it potential to become the second disease to be completely eradicated, after smallpox.
+Currently, the WHO reports that polio is endemic in only two countries — Afghanistan and Pakistan — giving it potential to become the second disease in history to be completely eradicated, after smallpox.

-In Guinea, the outbreak occurred in the N’Zérékoré prefecture, the same area where the 2014 West Africa Ebola epidemic began and killed over 11,000 people.
+In Guinea, the outbreak occurred in the N’Zérékoré prefecture, the same area where the 2014 West Africa Ebola epidemic began, which killed over 11,000 people.
 To prevent the spread of the disease, Guinea launched a vaccination drive based on lessons from the 2014 outbreak.
-Now, the WHO has announced an end to the outbreak, which infected 16 people and killed 12, according to Al Jazeera.
+In June, the WHO announced an end to the outbreak, which infected 16 people and killed 12, according to Al Jazeera.

 The Democratic Republic of the Congo mounted similar efforts to curb the spread of infection after announcing an outbreak on Feb.
 7. After 42 days with no new cases of Ebola, the country’s Ministry of Health and WHO declared an end to the outbreak in May.

 In February, New Zealand announced that it would make menstrual products free for all students, joining a global trend of tackling period poverty — a global sanitation issue and public health crisis.
-France also announced plans to roll out free pads, tampons, and sanitary items in high schools, while Scotland became the first nation to make period products free last November.
+Later in the same month, France also announced plans to roll out free pads, tampons, and sanitary items in high schools, while Namibia and the UK have also announced the elimination of tampon tax in their respective countries.

 Though half of the world’s population menstruates, stigma surrounding menstruation has allowed period poverty to occur around the world.
 Students who cannot afford period products often skip school when they’re menstruating, and stigma prevents people from asking for help and resources, leading to hygiene and sanitation issues.

 As part of its efforts to curb infection rates of trachoma, The Gambia initiated an eye care program that developed policies to educate the public about trachoma and how to treat it.
-After decades of spreading awareness about trachoma, The Gambia has successfully beaten the disease.
+After decades of spreading awareness about trachoma, The Gambia announced in June that it had successfully beaten the disease.

 As government leaders and public health agencies make strides to end the COVID-19 pandemic for everyone, everywhere, Global Citizens must demand increased investment in research to treat diseases that affect millions of people around the world.